kimjammer/kimjammer.github.io/README.md

-# John Kim's Portfolio
+# KimJammer's Github Pages

-Made By John Kim from scratch!
+Made By KimJammer!

 # Image Source and Credits